shempignon/phpstorm-workshop/README.md

 File structure will open a filterable tree displaying the structure of the file.
 Here on can obviously click the hierarchy element you want to edit, but you can also start typing its name and hit `Enter`.

 ![FILE_STRUCTURE](./images/file_structure.gif)

+Using and abusing these keybinds will save you a lot of time browsing the project tree or scrolling to the depths of your projects.

 ### Php